Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 ### Threat Modeling With STRIDE

+STRIDE-based threat model outlines potential threats and recommended mitigations for security considerations within the OpenShift Operator Framework for Kubernetes projects.

 ##### Threat-01-S - Spoofing of OpenShift Operator Framework Admin
-* Description: Identity of the OpenShift Operator Framework Admin can be spoofed due to stolen credentials or lack of authentication.
+* Description: The identity of the OpenShift Operator Framework Admin can be spoofed due to stolen credentials or lack of authentication.
 * Mitigations:
 Implement authentication for OpenShift Operator Framework Admin before processing requests.
 Discard and log as a security event if authentication fails.

 ##### Threat-02-S - Spoofing of OpenShift Operator Framework API-Server
-* Description: A user could potentially interfere with a worker cluster and impersonate as the OpenShift Operator Framework API-Server, gaining unauthorized access.
+* Description: A user could potentially interfere with a working cluster and impersonate as the OpenShift Operator Framework API-Server, gaining unauthorized access.
 * Mitigations:
-Authenticate OpenShift Operator Framework API-Server and worker clusters before processing requests.
+Authenticate OpenShift Operator Framework API-Server and working clusters before processing requests.
 Discard and log as a security event if authentication fails.
 Tampering

 ##### Threat-03-T - Tampering of OpenShift Operator Framework Components
 * Description: Operator Framework components and configuration files can be tampered during build, installation, or runtime.
 * Mitigations:
-Verify checksum and signature during build and installation.
+Verify checksum value and signature during build and installation.
 Alert and log on modification of components to detect tampering.

 ##### Threat-04-T - Tampering of Communication to Worker Cluster
 * Description: Communication from Control Plane to Worker Cluster can be tampered during transit, allowing unauthorized modifications.
 * Mitigations:
 Verify integrity of commands received before processing.
 Discard and log as a security event if integrity check fails.
-Repudiation
+Rejection of access.

 ##### Threat-05-R - Repudiation of Admin Actions
 * Description: Actions performed by OpenShift Operator Framework Admin should be detectable and logged for auditing purposes.
 * Mitigations:
 Implement auditing to log all actions performed by the Admin.
 Implement centralized audit collection for suspicious activities.
-Information Disclosure
+Tracking Information Disclosure

 ##### Threat-06-I - Exposure of Communication between Control Plane and Worker Cluster
 * Description: Snooping of communication exposes sensitive information between Control Plane and Worker Cluster.
 * Mitigations:
 Encrypt sensitive information during communication.
-Denial of Service

 ##### Threat-07-D - Exhausting Cloud Resources
 * Description: Incessant requests within the network can make Worker Cluster unavailable.
 * Mitigations:
 Isolate the network of the OpenShift Operator Framework environment.
-Isolate Worker Cluster from users.
+Isolate Worker Cluster from users by elevation of privilege
-Elevation of Privilege

 ##### Threat-08-E - Elevating Access to Control Plane via Worker Cluster
 * Description: Compromising a Worker Cluster can potentially allow access to the Control Plane.
 * Mitigations:
-Implement separation of privileges between Control Plane and Worker Cluster.
+Implement separation of privileges between Control Plane and working Cluster.

 ##### Threat-09-E - Elevation of Access via Create Cluster Permission
 * Description: Create Cluster permissions could lead to unauthorized elevated access.
 * Mitigations:
-Limit permissions for creating pods.
-Implement Cluster-level Pod Security to prevent unauthorized access.
+Limit permissions for creating pods and pod security to prevent unauthorized access.

-This STRIDE-based threat model outlines potential threats and recommended mitigations for security considerations within the OpenShift Operator Framework in Kubernetes projects.
-Adjustments can be made based on the specific architecture and implementation details of the OpenShift Operator Framework in use.